tipt/protocol/client-node/index.md

 Every request must adhere to the following format:
 ```
-{
+map {
-    ver   str8
-          The semantic version number of this specification.
     id      uint8
             The id of the request to be included in the response.
-This value must
+This value
-          only be reused when a response has been issued for the respective
+            must only be reused when a response has been issued for the
-          request.
+            respective request.
             This value is only unique per directional request, i.e. the same
             value may be used in a client-node and node-client request
             simultaneously without any side-effects.
     pakt    CNPacketType
     reqt    ?
             See CNPacketType for type.
+    [body]  ?
+            The type and format is determined by the respective entries
+            referenced by the type of `reqt`.
+            If `pakt` is `RESPONSE` this value must be left out if the response
+            is an error.
+    [err]   CNNodeResponseError | CNClientResponseError
+            This field must only be present if `reqt` is `RESPONSE` and the
+            response has errored.
 }
 ```